-A background in Political Science lends itself well to serving as an advocate for any number of social issues in which individuals may get involved.
+A background in political science lends itself well to serving as an advocate for any number of social issues in which individuals may get involved.
 From lobbying congress to coming alongside the oppressed and needy, there are a myriad of ways to call attention to society’s problems and address issues of human and civil rights.
-Much of this is often done in conjunction with public institutions, government agencies, as well as federal and local legislation.
+Much of this is done in conjunction with public institutions and government agencies as well as federal and local legislation.

 What others are saying:

-—Nathan Landrum, B.S., Social Studies Education (political science concentration), graduating 2012
+- Nathan Landrum, B.S., Social Studies Education (political science concentration), 2012